 Zakat – The Purifier

-Each pillar is important and assists a Muslim in their life in its own respect, zakat is prescribed to every Muslim who is able, as it not only teaches humans to be empathetic, but shows the importance of helping a fellow human.
+Each pillar is important and assists a Muslim in their life in its respect.
+Furthermore, Islam prescribes zakat to every able Muslim, as it not only teaches humans to be empathetic but also shows the importance of helping a fellow human.

 Zakat is comes from the Arabic term ‘to purify’ as is evident in,